Game Preview: Bears at Checkers, 4 p.m.

 Hershey Bears News Release

-(Charlotte, NC) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they visit the Charlotte Checkers for the first of two games this weekend at Bojangles Coliseum.
+(Charlotte, NC) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they look to complete a weekend sweep over the Charlotte Checkers at Bojangles Coliseum.

 Referees: Morgan MacPhee (43), Kyle Bauman (59)